Compare travel insurance for Vietnam

 Your next trip to Vietnam should be remembered for the right reasons, so it’s important you get travel insurance to protect you.
 It’s important to have adequate medical cover for your trip to Vietnam, just in case you come a cropper to an out-of-control scooter or undercooked street food.
 Most trips to Vietnam are trouble-free but it’s good to know you’re covered for eventualities such as have to cancel or curtail your trip, or your belongings or passport being snatched by a bag thief.

-Travel insurance is designed to prevent you losing out financially should you encounter any problems during your trip to Vietnam.
+Travel insurance is designed to prevent you from losing out financially should you encounter any problems during your trip to Vietnam.
 From lost passports to emergency medical treatment or cancellation, travel insurance is your holiday safety net.
 Here's why it's particularly recommended for Vietnam:

 Any pre-existing medical conditions